 - Transportation in airplanes, trucks, and other vehicles where there is engine noise exposure

 - Loud outside environments, such as concerts or around construction

-- Holidays where noise phobic dogs are impacted by fireworks, parade noise, etc.
+- Holidays where dogs could experience noise from fireworks, parades, etc.

 Think your dog could benefit from hearing protection?
 Check out Rex Specs Ear Pro.